-- When discussing issues in the Private Membership Facebook groups or Facebook page please be fair and respectful of others, and do not post anything, that may be deemed libelous, offensive, racist or hateful. mASCot is not responsible for individual member’s posts and the author will be held accountable.
+- When discussing issues in the Private Membership Facebook groups or Facebook page please be fair and respectful of others, and do not post anything, that may be deemed libellous, offensive, racist or hateful.
+Always be mindful when discussing professionals or specific schools and services, everyone is entitles to their view but no accusations or malicious opinions please. mASCot is not responsible for individual member’s posts and the author will be held accountable.

 - mASCot has the right to remove any group content if it is deemed offensive in any manner by the Directors or any of our members.

-- Any information posted on the Private Membership Facebook groups and Facebook page, especially in the files section (except the disclaimer), is purely for advice or guidance only.
+- Any information posted on the Private Membership Facebook groups and Facebook page, especially in the files section (except the disclaimer), are purely as suggestions or guidance only.
 It is the sole responsibility of the reader as to how they act on this advice.